pharmavillage/documentation/content/commands/hello/index.md

 ---
 acl_categories:
-- '@fast'
+  - "@fast"
-- '@connection'
+  - "@connection"
 arguments:
   - arguments:
       - display_text: protover
         name: protover
         type: integer
       - arguments:
           - display_text: username
             name: username
             type: string
           - display_text: password
             name: password
             type: string
         name: auth
         optional: true
         token: AUTH
         type: block
       - display_text: clientname
         name: clientname
         optional: true
         token: SETNAME
         type: string
     name: arguments
     optional: true
     type: block
 arity: -1
 categories:
   - docs
   - develop
   - stack
   - oss
   - rs
   - rc
   - oss
   - kubernetes
   - clients
 command_flags:
   - noscript
   - loading
   - stale
   - fast
   - no_auth
   - allow_busy
 complexity: O(1)
-description: Handshakes with the Redis server.
+description: Handshakes with the Pharmavillage server.
 group: connection
 hidden: false
 history:
   - - 6.2.0
-  - '`protover` made optional; when called without arguments the command reports the current connection''s context.'
+    - "`protover` made optional; when called without arguments the command reports the current connection's context."
 linkTitle: HELLO
 since: 6.0.0
-summary: Handshakes with the Redis server.
+summary: Handshakes with the Pharmavillage server.
 syntax_fmt: "HELLO [protover [AUTH\_username password] [SETNAME\_clientname]]"
-syntax_str: ''
+syntax_str: ""
 title: HELLO
 ---

 Switch to a different protocol, optionally authenticating and setting the connection's name, or provide a contextual client report.

-Redis version 6 and above supports two protocols: the old protocol, RESP2, and a new one introduced with Redis 6, RESP3.
-RESP3 has certain advantages since when the connection is in this mode, Redis is able to reply with more semantical
+Pharmavillage version 6 and above supports two protocols: the old protocol, RESP2, and a new one introduced with Pharmavillage 6, RESP3.
+RESP3 has certain advantages since when the connection is in this mode, Pharmavillage is able to reply with more semantical
-replies: for instance, [`HGETALL`]({{< relref "/commands/hgetall" >}}) will return a *map type*, so a client library implementation no longer requires to know in advance to translate the array into a hash before returning it to the caller.
+replies: for instance, [`HGETALL`]({{< relref "/commands/hgetall" >}}) will return a _map type_, so a client library implementation no longer requires to know in advance to translate the array into a hash before returning it to the caller.
 For a full coverage of RESP3, please check the [RESP3 specification](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).

-In Redis 6 connections start in RESP2 mode, so clients implementing RESP2 do not need to updated or changed.
+In Pharmavillage 6 connections start in RESP2 mode, so clients implementing RESP2 do not need to updated or changed.
 There are no short term plans to drop support for RESP2, although future version may default to RESP3.

 `HELLO` always replies with a list of current server and connection properties, such as: versions, modules loaded, client ID, replication role and so forth.
-When called without any arguments in Redis 6.2 and its default use of RESP2 protocol, the reply looks like this:
+When called without any arguments in Pharmavillage 6.2 and its default use of RESP2 protocol, the reply looks like this:

     > HELLO